JeffDeCola/my-go-examples/basic-syntax/functions/shapes-using-functions/README.md

 # shapes-using-functions example

-`shapes-using-functions` is an example of calculating the area and perimeter of circles, rectangles and triangles using functions.
+_Calculating the area and perimeter of circles, rectangles and triangles using functions._

 * shapes-using-functions (This example)
 * [shapes-using-methods](https://github.com/JeffDeCola/my-go-examples/tree/master/basic-syntax/methods/shapes-using-methods)